5:22pm. Friday, March 25th. For this fabulous

-And the Sherry’s we engaged with were:
+And the Sherry’s we sampled were:

 - Vina AB Amontillado (a bit on the verge of tan, nutty and good alcohol.
 Day sailing around Cape Town.)
 Food Pairing: white bean salad with chorizo, pecorino, arugula oil (pesto) served with beet chips.

 - Vides Palo Cortado Lustau Almacenista (moving on up to the darker side.
-The Lustau was like a midnight stroll through the streets of Yountville.
-Opulent in it’s own after-glow.)
+The Lustau was like a midnight stroll through the streets of Yountville, CA. Opulent in it’s own after-glow.)
 Food Pairing: braised pork shoulder with sauce espagnole (riff on it) topped with crispy bacon, served on top of a crispy polenta cake.

 - El Maestro Sierra Oloroso (a big-daddy type-Sherry, a lot of drunks cried in their glass over this mother.)
 Food Pairing: crostini with gorgonzola with caramelized pear.